top of page

 • Courts can rely on the authenticity of sworn statements

-Many court filings involve affidavits or sworn declarations, which almost always require notarization before submission.
+Many court filings involve affidavits or sworn declarations, which typically require notarization before submission.

 Common Court-Related Documents That Require Notarization

-We regularly assist clients throughout Southwest Florida with notarizing a wide range of court documents, including:
+We regularly assist clients with a wide range of legal documents, including:

 ⚖️ Affidavits

-Affidavits are sworn statements of fact commonly used in:
+Affidavits are sworn statements of fact used in:

 • Civil lawsuits